Web Analytics

 Summary

-So is screen time bad for babies?
-Science does not conclusively tell us watching screens directly causes problems, but it does suggest a number of negatives watching screens is associated with.
+Is screen time for baby 'bad'?
+Science does not conclusively tell us watching screens directly causes problems, but it does strongly suggest a number of negatives watching screens is associated with.

 Technology changes rapidly, but the biology of early childhood development remains the same.
 Of the 5 things babies need most for brain development – sound sleep, avoiding overstimulation, predictable environment, interactions with supportive adults, and free exploration – screens provide none.